apadebettu/migrate-supportpal-to-jira/README.md

 # 🛠️ SupportPal to Jira Cloud Migration Guide (Step-by-Step)

 This guide walks you through migrating tickets from a **SupportPal MySQL** server to **Jira Cloud**.
-You’ll gather database info, configure the script, and run the migration, including messages and attachments.
+You have to gather database info, configure the script, and run the migration, including messages and attachments.

 ---